LTibbetts/yo-indexer/README.md

 sudo pip install virtualenv
 ```

+For Windows:

+Install the latest version of Python3

 ### Installing

+For UNIX:

 A step by step series of examples that tell you have to get a development env running